ctuning/ck-wa/README.md

 WA can be accessed via CK web service with unified JSON API.

-For internal tests, we have a CK-powered WA service running on a 'cknowledge.ddns.net' host machine with 7344 port.
+For internal tests, we have a CK-powered WA service running on a 'cknowledge.ddns.net' host machine with 7344 port (please, ping us in advance to start this service).

 You can see CK dashboard via http://cknowledge.ddns.net:7344/?template=arm-wa